SCCapstone/ClubPenguinFanPage/readMe.md

 ![](sentences.jpg)
- By highlighting the results, we make them easier for you to read
+<b>By highlighting the results, we make them easier for you to read</b>

 ## Where can I find Text Penguin?